Erich von dem Bach-Zelewski

-Erich Julius Eberhard von dem Bach-Zelewski (born Erich Julius Eberhard von Zelewski; 1 March 1899 – 8 March 1972) was a German politician, military officer and high-ranking SS commander.
+Erich Julius Eberhard von dem Bach-Zelewski (born Erich Julius Eberhard von Zelewski; 1 March 1899 – 8 March 1972) was a German politician of Polish-Kashubian descent, military officer and high-ranking SS commander.
 During World War II, he was in charge of the Nazi security warfare against those designated by the regime as ideological enemies and any other persons deemed to present danger to the Nazi rule or Wehrmachts rear security in the occupied territories of Eastern Europe.
 It mostly involved atrocities against the civilian population.
 In 1944, he led the brutal suppression of the Warsaw Uprising.

 Despite his responsibility for numerous war crimes and crimes against humanity, Bach-Zelewski did not stand trial in the Nuremberg trials, and instead appeared as a witness for the prosecution.
 He was later convicted for politically motivated murders committed in Germany before the war and died in prison in 1972.

 Biography

 Origins and family

-Erich Julius Eberhard von dem Bach-Zelewski was born as Erich Julius Eberhard von Zelewski in Lauenburg on 1 March 1899 to Kashubian parents, Otto Johannes von Zelewski (1859–1911) and Amalia Maria Eveline Schimanski (born 1862).
-His father, an officer and farmer, was of an impoverished Kashubian family of landed gentry with roots in Seelau.
+Erich Julius Eberhard von dem Bach-Zelewski was born as Erich Julius Eberhard von Zelewski in Lębork on 1 March 1899 to Polish-Kashubian parents, Otto Johannes von Zelewski (1859–1911) and Elżbieta Ewelina Szymańska (born 1862 in Polish family in Toruń city from Kujawy region).
+His father, an officer and farmer, was of an impoverished Polish-Kashubian family of landed gentry with roots in Seelau.
+Erich's family came from the Polish nobility with their own coat of arms (Żelewski).
+Erich von Żelewski's grandfather was Franciszek von Żelewski, who married Ewa Kętrzyńska.

 His uncle, Emil von Zelewski, died in 1891 as commanding officer of the Schutztruppe of German East Africa while fighting the Hehe.
-The Zelewski family had originally spoken Kashubian and Polish at home and for generations was connected with the Roman Catholic church in Linde, but as an adult Zelewski joined a Protestant church.
+The Zelewski family had originally spoken Kashubian and Polish at home and for generations was connected with the Roman Catholic church in Linia, but as an adult Zelewski joined a Protestant church.

 Since his father had to pay off several siblings, he sold the manor he inherited and became a traveling salesman.
-Zelewski and his six siblings therefore grew up in relative poverty in Bialla in East Prussia, where he attended an elementary school.
+Zelewski and his six siblings therefore grew up in relative poverty in Biała Piska in East Prussia, where he attended an elementary school.
 When he was twelve, his father died, and the children were placed in foster families.
-Zelewski was taken in as the foster son of a landowner named Schickfuss in Trebnig.
-Zelewski attended several high schools, in Neustadt, Strasburg, and Konitz.
+Zelewski was taken in as the foster son of a landowner named Schickfuss in Łagiewniki.

+Zelewski attended several high schools, in Wejherowo, Brodnica, and Chojnice.

 First World War

-The outbreak of the First World War came during the school summer holidays of 1914, while Zelewski was staying with his mother in Bialla.
-He was only fifteen, but in December 1914 he succeeded in enlisting in the Prussian Army, gaining some notoriety as its youngest volunteer.
+The outbreak of the First World War came during the school summer holidays of 1914, while Zelewski was staying with his mother in Biała Piska.
+He was only fifteen, but in December 1914 he succeeded in enlisting in the Prussian Army, gaining some renown as its youngest volunteer.
 He served throughout the First World War.
 In 1915, he was wounded by a bullet in the shoulder and in 1918 suffered a poison gas attack.

 He was awarded the Iron Cross, First Class.
 By the end of the war he had been promoted to Leutnant.